deepshard/get-started-with-hyphae/GettingStarted/README.md

    **Purpose:** This file defines your app's metadata and runtime configuration.
 It tells Hyphae:
    - Your app's name and description (shown in the UI)
    - The icon to display
-   - Where to run your app and what command to execute
-   - Environment variables and working directory

    #### `Truffile` - Container Configuration
    ```dockerfile